Sanketarali/Student-Mark-Predictor/README.md

 # Student-Mark-Predictor
-This project is a machine learning model that predicts the marks of a student based on number of courses and time of studied performance.
-The model is trained on a dataset of historical student data, and can be used to predict the marks of students.
+<h3>This project is a machine learning model that predicts the marks of a student based on number of courses and time of studied performance.
+The model is trained on a dataset of historical student data, and can be used to predict the marks of students.</h3>

 # Prerequisites
-To run this project, you will need the following:<br>
+<h3>To run this project, you will need the following:<br></h3>

 Python 3.x<br>
 Jupyter Notebook<br>